Google Maps Stopped Showing Distance As Calories And Cupcakes Because People Haaaated It

 UPDATE

-Google confirmed to BuzzFeed News that they are removing this feature due to strong user feedback.
+Google confirmed to BuzzFeed News that it is removing this feature due to strong user feedback.
 It was a test feature for iPhone users only, and will be removed later tonight from the app.

 Google Maps has a new feature for walking directions.
 Now, it shows you how many calories you would burn if you walked: